-Key things for new students to do before arriving at UWE Bristol.
+Key things for you to do as a new student before joining UWE Bristol.

 What you need to do

-Once you have satisfied all admissions requirements, we'll send you your login details for our IT systems to the email address that we've been using to communicate with you.
+We will send your UWE Bristol email address and username to the email address that we've been using to communicate with you.

 Across five short modules, using films and podcasts, we've brought together insight from our lecturers and support services that will help you develop the five skills you need to be in control of your wellbeing.
-You're expected to complete these before you arrive, so get started now.
+You're expected to complete these during your time with us.
 But don't worry, there's no assessment.

 If you're going to be studying a specific health or education course, you'll need to complete your Disclosure and Barring Service (DBS) and Occupational Health checks.
 You'll have received the relevant details to apply for this via your Welcome website when you firmly accepted your offer.